Ashishkutchi/FlaskDatabase/README.md

 # FlaskDatabase

-Database created using Flask and Postman and executed CURA operations.
+Database created using Flask and Postman and executed CRUD operations.